YaTvik/ESPBike/README.md

 📖 **Detailed instructions:** [Open](Settings TFT_eSPI/Instructions)

 ---

-### 4. Upload the Firmware
+### 4. Upload the firmware
 - Download the `ESPBike.ino` file from the `firmware/` folder
-- Open it in Arduino IDE
+- Open it in the Arduino IDE
+- IF YOU HAVE A MORE ACCURATE DHT22 module installed instead of DHT11, you need to replace #define DHTTYPE DHT11 with #define DHTTYPE DHT22 at the beginning of the code.
-- Connect ESP32 to your computer
+- Connect the ESP32 to the computer
 - Select **Tools → Board → ESP32 Dev Module**
 - Select the correct **port**
-- Click **Upload**
+- Click **Download**
-- Press and hold the "boot" button on the board to enter flashing mode (If the board doesn't enter flashing mode, try forcing it by connecting GPIO0 pin to GND with a jumper wire)
+- Press and hold the “boot” button on the board to switch the board to firmware mode.
+If the board does not switch to firmware mode, try forcing it into firmware mode by connecting the GPIO0 pin on the board to the GND pin using a regular jumper (a piece of wire).

 ### 5. Verify Operation
 After upload, ESP32 will reboot and start initialization.
 If all sensors are connected correctly, you'll see the main bike computer screen.